-Establish a North-East Asia Transboundary Protected Area Network
+• Establish a North-East Asia Transboundary Protected Areas Network

-It is advised to establish a "North-East Asia Transboundary Protected Areas Network", similar to "Natura 2000" in Europe, to enhance biodiversity conservation and habitat management.
+It is advised to incubate a regional cooperative mechanism of transboundary protected areas network, similar to "Natura 2000" in Europe, to ensure the long-term conservation of most threatened species and valuable landscapes in North-East Asia.
 The Network does not mean to exclude human activities but achieve the delicate balance between conservation and ecosystem services for human benefits.
 For instance, it is recommended to build a joint monitoring system for water resources in DIPA to secure enough level of water resources to keep ecosystem sustainability.